More from the series

 Whatcom County prosecutors filed formal charges Thursday, Dec.
 14 against Timothy Forrest Bass, the suspect in the 1989 abduction, rape and murder of 18-year-old Amanda “Mandy” Stavik of the Acme area.

 Bass, 50, of Everson was arrested Tuesday morning by the Whatcom County Sheriff’s Office.
-The court set bail at $1 million for Bass Wednesday afternoon.
+The court set bail at $1 million for Bass on Wednesday afternoon.

 Whatcom County Prosecutor David McEachran charged Bass with first-degree murder.